jstedfast/MimeKit/README.md

 message.To.Add (alice);
 message.Subject = "How you doin?";

-// create our message body (perhaps a multipart/mixed with the message text and some images) var body = CreateMessageBody ();
+// create our message body (perhaps a multipart/mixed with the message text and some
+// image attachments, for example) var body = CreateMessageBody ();

 // now to digitally sign our message body using the default S/MIME cryptography context